Ahmed Mohamed El Hassan

+Life and career

 Early life and education

 El Hassan was born in Berber, Sudan, on 10 April 1930.
 Like many at that time, he started his education at a Quranic school (Khalwa) before joining Berber Intermediate School.
 He later moved to Khartoum to join Omdurman Secondary School in 1945.

 El Hassan attended the Kitchener School of Medicine (now Faculty of Medicine, University of Khartoum).
 He graduated with a distinction in Medicine and Surgery in 1955 while winning the Kitchener Memorial prize for best graduate.
 He joined the Sudanese Ministry of Health to train, starting as a houseman between 1955 and 1957, and a medical officer from 1957 to 1958 in different locations in Khartoum, Omdurman and Northern State.
 He then returned to the Pathology Department, University of Khartoum as a research assistant.

 El Hassan continued his training at the University of London and obtained a Diploma in Clinical Pathology (DCP) in 1961.
 He returned to the University of Khartoum for a short period (1962–1963) as a lecturer before starting a doctor of philosophy in Immunology at the University of Edinburgh, which he completed in 1965.